Telecominfraproject/wlan-cloud-ucentralgw/PROTOCOL.md

     "params" : {
         "serial" : <serial number> ,
         "uuid" : <current active configuration uuid>,
+	"request_uuid" : <optional string idetifying the request that triggered this healthcheck.
+The absence means or empty field means this is a normal scheduled healthcheck>
         "state" : <JSON Document: current device state.>
       }
 }